 Conducting negative keyword research is just as important as regular keyword research when it comes to PPC, because if you’re not excluding irrelevant words you could be wasting money on irrelevant clicks.
 You’d be amazed how much money you can waste this way.
 This is especially important when using broad or even phrase match types.

 Also, just typing your keyword into Google and seeing what appears as suggestions to search for can help you identify negative keyword terms.
-For instance, if I’m selling cakes, I’m probably not interested in showing up for any “recipe” queries, since I’d have to pay for those low-intent clicks.
+For instance, if you’re selling cakes, you’re probably not interested in showing up for any “recipe” queries, since I’d have to pay for those low-intent clicks.

 Your goal in advertising on Google is likely not just to drive clicks.
 If it is, well then ignore this tip!